globbia/globbia.github.io/papers.md

 _Theory and Applications of Categories_, 37 (2), pp. 14-56, 2021.

 ### Work in Progress
-- _Strongly Finitary Notions of Multicategory_ (a first version can be found in the last chapter of my PhD Thesis).
 - _Homotopical and higher categorical aspects of Gray-enrichment_, joint work with [J. Bourke](http://www.math.muni.cz/~bourkej/) (followup to [_A skew approach to enrichment for Gray-categories_](https://arxiv.org/abs/2212.12358)).